Martina195/Neuronal-Network-for-MRI-Brain-Tumor-Detection/README.md

 ## Data Preprocessing:

-1. Crop images:<br />All images will be cropped, so that the black regions around the brain will be removed because they dont provide necessray informations.
+1. Crop images:<br />All images will be cropped, so that the black regions around the brain will be removed because they dont provide necessary informations.

 2. Resize images:<br />As each image have a different pixel size every image needs to be resized to a common shape of (250,250,3).
 This is necessary for the neuronal network.